 Listing MBA after your name on a resume

 There has been a lot of debate on whether you should list your MBA designation after your name on a resume.

 The answer is that it depends on the position you're targeting.

-If it's not really relevant to the position then you should only include it under your education section only.
-In very limited cases, you can even exclude education from your resume, but this generally does not apply to an MBA which is valued by most employers.
+If it's not really relevant to the position then you should only include it under the education section of your resume only.
+In very limited cases, you can even exclude education from your resume, but this generally does not apply to an MBA which is valued by most employers and hiring managers.

 Example of MBA after a name on a resume:

 How to list an MBA in progress on a resume